-Freeport selling stake in Serbian copper project to Lundin
+Freeport won't sell stake in Serbian copper project to Lundin

-Freeport-McMoRan (NYSE:FCX) is selling its stake in the copper and gold Timok project in Serbia to Canadian Lundin Mining (TSX:LUN), for as much as $263 million.
+Freeport-McMoRan (NYSE:FCX) won't sell its stake in the copper and gold Timok project in Serbia to Canadian Lundin Mining (TSX:LUN), which had offered as much as $263 million.

 The largest listed copper miner is the current project operator and holds a 55% interest on it, while Lundin holds the remaining 45%.